Oslo Gravel Short

 We pass by the Norwegian Folk Museum, the Viking Ship Museum and the Fram Museum — home to the world's best-preserved polar exploration vessel.
 Your guide brings the history alive as you ride past.
 If you'd like to go inside one of the museums, just mention it in your enquiry and we'll tailor the route.
 The return leg hugs the peninsula's southern shore, with open fjord views stretching south toward Nesodden.

-We start at Sognsvann lake, where the forest begins immediately — getting there by T-bane or meeting directly depending on your starting point.
+Your guide takes you to the forest, where the trees close in immediately.
 The route heads north through stands of pine and silver birch, following gravel forest roads that are smooth enough to roll at speed but varied enough to keep things interesting.
 Expect a couple of proper climbs — both well rewarded with long, flowing descents.

 Halfway around you'll pass Kikutstua, a traditional Norwegian mountain cabin that serves waffles and coffee.
 We stop here for a well-earned break before looping back south through the Maridalen valley, one of the few agricultural landscapes left within Oslo's city limits, and finishing back at the lake.